metalbear-co/mirrord/TESTING.md

 ## Integration Tests

-The layer's integration tests test the hooks and their logic without actually using a kubernetes cluster and spawning an agent.
+The layer's integration tests test the hooks and their logic without actually using a Kubernetes cluster and spawning an agent.
 The integration tests usually execute a test app and load the dynamic library of the layer into them.
 The tests set the layer to connect to a TCP/IP address instead of spawning a new agent.
 The tests then have to simulate the agent - they accept the layer's connection, receive the layers messages and answer them as the agent would.

-Since they do not need to create kubernetes resources and spawn agents, the integration tests complete much faster than the E2E tests, especially on GitHub Actions.
+Since they do not need to create Kubernetes resources and spawn agents, the integration tests complete much faster than the E2E tests, especially on GitHub Actions.

-Therefore, whenever possible we create integration tests and only as few E2E tests as necessary.
+Therefore, whenever possible we create integration tests, and only resort to E2E tests when necessary.

 ### Running the Integration Tests